Guidelines

 • Meme: A popular photo, video, image or phrase on social media that is often copied & given individual variations

-• Mention: When you are tagged in a post, meaning another account literally “mentions” your account on their platform
+• Mention: When you are tagged in a post, meaning another account literally “mentions” your account on their platform using the "@" before your handle/username

 • Platform: A social media source like Twitter or Facebook; interchangeable with “channel”